gnd/glslr/README.md

 ##Usage with video:

 **glslr** makes it possible to use experimental live video input from a V4L device.
 Currently only YUV422 devices are supported.
+SO far the image is raw YUV422 - conversion into RGBA is up to you in the shader.
 ```
 glslr --vdev [video device number] example.glsl
 ```